Hamagistral/OnlineRetail-DataEng/README.md

 <a name="introduction"></a>
 ## 🔬 Project Overview

-This an end-to-end data engineering project, where I created a robust data pipeline to extract, analyze, and visualize insights from the data.
+This an end-to-end data engineering project, where I created a robust data pipeline to extract, analyze, and visualize insights from the data of the online retail company.

 ### 💾 Dataset